-The Boerboel is a South African dog breed and usually known as the South African Mastiff.
-The South African Mastiff was originally bred for a guard and working farm dog.
+The Boerboel is a South African dog breed usually known as the South African Mastiff.
+The South African Mastiff was originally bred as a guard and working farm dog.
 Their origin dates back to 1652.
 They are highly confident, stable, and calm and are among the most popular pets in South Africa and many other countries.

 The Boerboel’s bite is said to be one of the most powerful bites that may force up to 800 psi (A lion has 650 psi).
 Nowadays, Boerboels have been bred widely in South Africa and exported worldwide.

 The Bullmastiff is a large-sized domestic breed from the United Kingdom which is a product of the English Mastiff and Old English Bulldog.
 The Bullmastiffs were used as estate guardians by the Britains in the 1800s.
 This strong but sensitive Mastiff breed can be trained to become the best family dog.